Stephen Perse Foundation: Awards and recognition

 In 2013, The Sunday Times named the Foundation the International Baccalaureate (IB) School of the Year for the second time.
 That year the school was reported as holding the joint-highest IB results in the world, with a student average score of 42.2 points.
 In 2018, the average IB points score was 36, as reported in the Sunday Times Parent Power Survey ranking.

 In November 2014, the school was awarded the title Independent School of the Year 2014 and also "Outstanding Strategic Initiative" by the Independent School Awards, decided by a panel of independent judges, including the Chief Inspector of the Independent Schools Inspectorate, Christine Ryan.

 In November 2016, the Foundation was named the Best Independent School in East Anglia by The Sunday Times on its 'Parent Power' list.
 The list is acknowledged as the 'most authoritative survey' of the county's best schools, according to the newspaper.
 The Foundation was ranked at number 18 in a list of 2,000 schools around the United Kingdom.
 The accolade was based on GCSE and A Level results – 97.6% of A Level students achieved A* to B grades and 86.1% of GCSE students achieved A* and A grades.
 In 2017, The same Parent Power survey ranked the school number 40 in the UK and, in 2018, number 74.

 The Foundation was shortlisted for Digital innovation/ed tech school of the year at the TES Schools Awards 2017.

 In 2020 the Senior School received the Sunday Times Schools Guide 2021 award for East Anglia Independent Secondary School of the Decade.

-The school has been featured by BBC News regarding the innovatory use of iTunes U courses.
+The school was featured by BBC News in 2014 regarding the innovatory use of iTunes U courses.